 The death certificate should document the immediate cause of death, which can be an event, clinical condition, or disease process, which is unsuitable for the continuation of life.

 The mechanism of death is not as important as the event or condition that precipitated the occurrence of death.
 The physiologic process of respiratory failure or cardiac failure does not explain the event preceding death.
-For this reason, clinicians are discouraged from using terminologies like:
+For this reason, clinicians are discouraged from using terminologies such as:

-The World Health Organization (WHO) has a mission statement that includes the collection and classification of data on mortality.
+The World Health Organization (WHO) has a mission statement that includes collecting and classification data on mortality.
 The collection and classification allow researchers to compare data from different countries.
-The United States is a signatory to this mission statement and follows the policies, procedures, and regulations of WHO.
+The United States is a signatory to this mission statement and follows the WHO's policies, procedures, and regulations.

 For the NCHS to meet the WHO standards, the United States standard certificate of death is reviewed by NCHS periodically.
 Each state is required to comply with the rules and regulations set forth by the NCHS to receive federal funding.